 Smoothies became habit years ago when my cousin first showed me how her VitaMix blender whipped up all the things.
 But I was most impressed with how her daily routine had shifted to always included a smoothie.
 So, I started saving for one and finally purchased it.

 I’ve been using VitaMix just about every day since.
-Rob and I even take it on road trips with us… that’s how much we love smoothies!
+Rob and I take it on road trips with us… that’s how much we love smoothies!
 I can pack in so many fruits and veggies, far more than I would otherwise eat in a day.

 This turmeric smoothie recipe is bright, with a punch of ginger and is slightly sweet.
 It reminds me of sunshine during these cold, gray days.